reimagined/resolve-cloud-cli/README.md

 Use the `sagas` command to manage the application's sagas.

+You can view a list of available sagas ash shown below:

 ```
 yarn resolve-cloud sagas list <ID>
 ```

+The following commands allow you to pause and resume a saga.

+##### pause:

 ```
 yarn resolve-cloud sagas pause <ID> <saga name>
 ```

+##### resume:

 ```
 yarn resolve-cloud sagas resume <ID> <saga name>
 ```

+The `reset` command allows you reset a saga's persistent state.

 ```
 yarn resolve-cloud sagas reset <ID> <saga name>